art-community/art-java/documentation/examples.md

 For optimization ART ***is not*** using reflection for serialization and deserialization POJOs to/from Value.

-Instead of it ART providing ValueMapping API and ValueMapping Generator (from ART application-gradle-plugin).
+Instead of it ART provides ValueMapping API and ValueMapping Generator (from ART application-gradle-plugin).

 Code:
 ```java